mjordan/GitBags/README.md

 4f48746 - Mark Jordan - Mon Dec 22 12:00:20 2014 -0800 - Renamed file3.txt to another_file.txt.
 ```

-we can create a simple PREMIS document like this:
+we can create a simple, valid PREMIS document like this:

 ```xml
 <?xml version="1.0" ?>